adigioacchino/RBMsForAptamers/README.md

 `exmachina.yml` - a yml file for creating an anaconda environment with the necessary dependencies for running models in the DNN_Models and Trad_Models directories
 `MLmodels.py` - contains many universal functions/modules used by the individual pytorch lightning scripts.
 `result_collector.py` - contains functions for prediction and figure creation for all models in the DNN directory

+### The directory `DNN_helper_files` contains:

+`fakesequences.csv` - Randomly generated sequences used as bad binders for DNN training if "G" is in the dataset string `round_8_nn.csv` - Hamming Distance of nearest neighbor sequence, used to remove "passenger" strands by including "T" in the dataset string.

 ### The directory `Trad_Models` includes: